Emnolope/Human-pose-estimation-papers/README.md

 [Imitation Learning for Human Pose Prediction](https://arxiv.org/pdf/1909.03449.pdf) (Sep 2019)

-`Teach a living manequinn to monkey see monkey do on humans, and then use them as a sketch`
+`Teach a living manequinn to monkey see monkey do on humans, and then use them as a sketch, like GAN Swolebot`

 **LVFUMI**